AVID (Acheivement via Individual Determination) is a college

 The Morehouse School of Medicine partnered with several schools, community-based and faith-based organizations to implement the Teenage Pregnancy Prevention Initiative.
 This 5 year federally funded initiative of $1.2 million per year will serve approximately 3,450 middle and high school aged youth over a five-year period in eight counties: Dekalb, Douglas, Dougherty, Grady, Jasper, Putnum and Thomas.
 All counties have teen birth rates above the national rate of 26.5 for every 1,000 adolescent females, ages 15-19.
 Under the leadership of Rotarian Andre Marria, Key Consultant, and Fidelity Manager, who was responsible for the program in Thomas and Grady Counties.
 Our club will be a partner in the program for Thomas County.
 An MOU is being drafted that will define our role and financial contribution.

 The Rotary Cub of Thomasville supports the 1230th Transportation Company, Georgia National Guard.
 This company has deployed to the combat zone in Iraq and Afghanistan twice in the last 10 years.
 The Club will honor some two hundred and eighty five of these soldiers and their families by supporting the Family Day Holiday party from 11 to 3, Sunday, December 2nd at the Exchange Club this year.
 On this day the soldiers and their families will celebrate each other, being,provided gifts and a traditional Turkey dinner with all the trimmings.
 The hall will be decorated with holiday themes, holiday music and a Bounce House and slide will be provided.
-Santa Claus will make an appearance with gifts for the children and, in cooperation with the Thomasville Music and Drama Troupe, a soloist will sing Christmas and Seasonal songs.
+Santa Claus will make an appearance with gifts for the children.
 In addition, supported by Thomas University a Noncommissioned Officers will be honored with a Peacemaker Award and recognized for their service to the community.
 Rotarians and other volunteers will prepare the food for the officers and non-commissioned officers to serve.
 Thirty Rotarians will provide homemade desserts for the party.
 The event will be covered in the Thomasville Times Enterprise.
-This project reinforce our brand of supporting First Responders and soldiers as this year's overarching theme and is an annual event.
+This project reinforces our brand of supporting First Responders and soldiers as this year's overarching theme and is an annual event.

 The Rotary Club of Thomasville last year developed a program to honor each of the local service brances of our community: Law Enforcement (Thomasville Police and Thomas County Sheriff), both City and County Fire Departments, Emergency Medical Technicians, and the Utility Department.